Sudarshanhavale/solo_packages/README.md

 * Python version: 2.7

 ## Packages
-* **List Special:**
-Returns unique file patterns and details in structured format.
-Its helps many departments like ingestion, dmp, lighting, compositing to understand and verify their files/sequences. eg: Lighting and compositers could be able to find missing frames easily and ingestion team would be able to find out patterns out of massive files data they receive from client.
-Here is a quick [demonstration](https://youtu.be/bqmVw71gWZQ "List Special") of visual understanding.

 * **Attribute Change Recorder:**
 This tool records attribute changes happening in the selected object and apply the same on multiple selections.
 Usually,